-Responsibility of Faculty/Staff
+Responsibility of Faculty and Staff

-Sexual assault can leave a victim feeling unsafe, confused, and scared.
+Sexual assault can leave a victim feeling unsafe, confused and scared.
 When someone reports a sexual assault to you, you may help the victim by creating a safe environment and listening to them.
-You also have obligations as a Responsible University Employee under Title IX and the UWF Policy on Sexual Misconduct/Sexual Violence and Gender-Based Discrimination.
+You also have obligations as a Responsible University Employee under Title IX Programs and the Sexual Harassment and Misconduct Policy.
 In your role as faculty or staff, students may perceive you as someone who can lend a helping hand or be a good listener.
 Your expression of interest and concern may be a critical factor in helping a struggling student find appropriate assistance.